 - Clinical Evaluations – Performed by our speech-language pathologists in our clinic.

 - Modified Barium Swallow Study – Performed by a radiologist and speech-language pathologist outside of our clinic.

 - Orofacial Myology Assessment - including objective frenum measurement to help decide if clipping may be necessary, lip strength and other oral motor muscle functions.

-- Evaluation via an IOPI Iowa Oral Performance Instrument -objectively measures tongue lip and cheek strength
+- Evaluation via the Iowa Oral Performance Instrument (IOPI), which objectively measures tongue, lip, and cheek strength

 Treatment takes the whole patient into consideration and focuses on swallowing/aspiration precautions, compensatory strategies, modifying diets, therapeutic feedings, oral-motor and saliva control exercises, as well as sensory stimulation techniques.

 Our adults speech and language service aims to help patients improve speech and language while educating patients, families and caregivers.
 We understand various medical conditions and their relationships to communication, swallowing and cognition.
 We create therapy goals based upon our patient’s diagnosis, special needs and social/cultural factors.

 Disorders typically requiring speech and language treatment in adults include: stroke, traumatic brain injury, cognitive disorders, Parkinson’s Disease, multiple sclerosis, Bell’s Palsy, dementia and Alzheimer’s Disease, head and neck cancer and other issues.

 If you or your loved one are having difficulty with written or verbal expression, comprehending speech or text, planning and organization, problem solving, emotional processing, socialization and pragmatics, we may be able to help.